|Certificate in PDP on Prevention and Handling of Unruly and Delinquent Behaviours in Schools|

 The medium of instruction is mainly Chinese (Cantonese) and will be supplemented by English where appropriate.

 To be eligible for admission, applicants should be:

-- in-service primary, secondary or special school teachers, preferably those responsible for student guidance and discipline; and
+- in-service teachers in primary, secondary or special schools, preferably those responsible for student guidance and discipline; and

 - recommended by school principals.